markstringer-dti/markstringer-dti.github.io/dti.md

 One of the developers put up the login screen and then clicked through the first screen and started to talk it through.
 Even though most people who were on the conference call were on mute, I thought I detected some kind of change in the silence.
 Finally someone on the line with a cockney accent said:
 "Erm, I thought we'd agreed that we were going to arrange cases by account name rather than by account number?"
 The developer who was demoing the screen looked blank.
-The business analyst who we'd only just set eyes on and had only just joined the team started to look worried "No, it's in the requirements that cases should be arranged by account number."
+The business analyst who we'd only just set eyes on and had only just joined the team started to look worried.
+"No, it's in the requirements that cases should be arranged by account number."
 "But that makes no sense" someone with a Northern Irish accent joined in.
 "It's people who are victims of fraud, not just individual accounts"  added someone with a Glaswegian accent.
-"We need to see all the accounts that someone holds, and see the activity across all of them for this to make any senser," said someone with an accent I didn't recognise.
+"We need to see all the accounts that someone holds, and see the activity across all of them for this to make any sense," said someone with an accent I didn't recognise.

 Yes, that's right.
 The structure of this project was wrong from the very beginning.
 This problem hadn't been detected through months and months of analysis.
 But it took just five minutes of putting the working software (OK, I'll admit, it was only a front end) in front of the people who might use it had found the problem.

-If you do stand-ups every working day with your team, if you do retrospectives and show and tells every sprint, even if you do these things *badly* - you will still find out what the problems are that are facing your project.
+If you do stand-ups every working day with your team, if you do retrospectives and show and tells every sprint, you will find out what the problems are.
+Even if you do these things *badly* - you will still find out what the problems are.
 Not having stand-ups, not having retrospectives and show and tells is just like shouting "Scrub the decks, don't look at the pirate ship!" at your team.

 So, what does understanding this notion of "agreed activity" mean for our overall aim of delivering the impossible?

 Well, it means something very basic.
-If you work to discover the problems that your project is facing and then work to solve those problems, you may well be able to transform projects that seem impossible into projects that are not only possible, but actually get delivered.
+If you work to discover the problems that your project is facing you will find them.
+If you then work to solve those problems, you may well be able to transform projects that seem impossible into projects that are possible.
+This gives you the best chance possible of actually delivering them.

 This seems so obvious as to be laughable.
 Why then, in project after project have I found teams that aren't articulating their problems and aren't tackling them?
 In improv terms rather than looking at the pirate ship and doing what needs to be done when it arrives, they are washing the decks and in the process are making possible projects impossible.